BJP MLA thrashed, clothes torn by protesting farmers in Punjab's Muktsar | Politics

 Describing the incident as a ''murderous attack'' on Narang, he accused the ruling Congress of engineering it.
 Amarinder Singh was ''instigating such attacks in order to stifle the voice of the BJP'', Chugh alleged and demanded that the chief minister resign.

-SAD chief Sukhbir Singh Badal termed the ''violent attack'' on Narang ''deplorable'' and demanded an impartial inquiry to fix the responsibility for the ''failure'' of the police in protecting the dignity of an elected representative.
+SAD chief Sukhbir Singh Badal termed as ''deplorable'' the ''violent attack'' on Narang and demanded an impartial inquiry to fix the responsibility for the ''failure'' of the police in protecting the dignity of an elected representative.

 He appealed to everyone to exercise restraint to ensure that peace and communal harmony in the state was not disturbed.
 Thousands of farmers have been protesting since late November at Delhi borders with Haryana and Uttar Pradesh, demanding a rollback of the farm laws.